 We understand that contract expectations and negotiating performance and payment provisions lay at the heart of construction contract law.
-Many millions of dollars may be on the line when you sign your name to a construction document; thus, having a trusting relationship with an experienced and reputable construction contract law attorney who understands the use and provisions of the construction contract drafting is as important as the equipment you use.
+Many millions of dollars may be on the line when you sign your name to a construction document; thus, having a trusting relationship and a strategic partnership with an experienced and reputable construction contract law attorney who understands the use and provisions of the construction contract drafting is as important as the equipment you use.

 Our approach is simple: clarity, consistency, and common purpose are the hallmarks of prime contract agreements and subcontract agreements.
 We believe that if every party involved in the project has the same understanding and expectations, then problems and pitfalls are avoided and a successful project completion is just around the corner.

+In addition to custom contracts, we are versed in most of the commonly-used form construction contracts.
 The American Institute of Architects (AIA) construction forms contain many complex contract provisions.
 When ConsensusDOCs and Integrated Project Delivery (IPD) Agreements are included, then the potential pitfalls substantially increase.
 The Cobb Law Group has an extensive practice drafting and negotiating all of these various construction documents including Owner/Architect agreements, Owner/Contractor agreements, Architect/Sub consultant agreements, and subcontractor agreements.
 And, we believe that careful preparation can often avoid unnecessary or expensive disputes during the construction process.

 Even seemingly minor contract delays can have a significant impact on a project, so our construction lawyers work tirelessly with our clients to protect their interests.
 We are proud of our reputation as successful construction contract and arbitration attorneys, but we are equally proud of being known for our integrity, compassion, community service, and the personal attention we provide every client we represent.